+'''

 ./doit app/main_bin.c bit/adc_dma_revb.bit

+'''

-This will automatically mount and copy over the BOOT.bin to the card for the HydroZynq.
+This will automatically mount and copy over B00T.bin to an SD card for the HydroZynq.
 This script takes in the source file name of the main application as the first argument and the bit stream file as the second parameter.